sahiliamsso/docs/source/admin-guide/oxtrust-ui.md

 If you deployed the Shibboleth SAML IDP or the Asimba SAML proxy during Gluu Server installation, you will see a link to manage inbound and outbound SAML requirements in the left hand navigation.
 Learn more about configuring and managing SAML in the [SAML](./saml.md) portion of the docs.

 ## OpenID Connect
-The [OpenID Connect protocol](http://openid.net/specs/openid-connect-core-1_0.html) is supported by default in all Gluu Server deployments.
+The OpenID Connect protocol is supported by default in all Gluu Server deployments.
 Learn more about configuring and managing OpenID Connect in the [OpenID Connect](./openid-connect.md) portion of the docs.

 ## UMA
-[UMA](./uma.md) or (User-Managed Access) is an access management protocol that is also supported by default in all Gluu Server deployments.
+UMA (User-Managed Access) is an access management protocol that is also supported by default in all Gluu Server deployments.
 Learn more about configuring and managing UMA in the [UMA](./uma.md) portion of the docs.

 ## Users
 The users tab allows the Gluu admin to perform various user management tasks like adding users, searching users, and importing users from a file.
 Learn more about managing users in the [user management](./user-group.md) portion of the docs.